 Two Seniors Selected for National Youth Science Camp

-OLYMPIA — June 2, 2015 — High school seniors Katherine Landoni and Alexandra Smerekanych will represent Washington state at the National Youth Science Camp this summer.
+OLYMPIA — June 14, 2016 — High school seniors Jaden Moon and Isabelle Hua will represent Washington state at the National Youth Science Camp this summer.

-Landoni, of Sequim High School, and Smerekanych, of Newport High School, were selected earlier this month by the Office of Superintendent of Public Instruction.
-The students will attend the camp near Bartow in the eastern mountains of West Virginia, June 17-July 11.
+Jaden, of West Valley High School in Yakima, and Isabelle, of Interlake High School in Bellevue, were selected earlier by the Office of Superintendent of Public Instruction.
+The students will attend the camp near Bartow in the eastern mountains of West Virginia, June 15-July 10.

 Established in 1963 as a part of West Virginia’s Centennial Celebration, the National Youth Science Camp is an annual summer forum.
 Two delegates from each state exchange ideas with leading scientists and other professionals from academic and corporate worlds.